rigetti/forest-openfermion/README.md

 The Rigetti Forest Plugin for OpenFermion
 =========================================

+> **NOTE**: This repository is not being actively developed at Rigetti, and therefore we have decided to archive it.
+It should work in its current state, but if you find issues or would like to suggest that we re-open development on this project (or, even better, if you would like to develop it!) please send us an email at [software@rigetti.com](mailto:software@rigetti.com).

 [![Build Status](https://semaphoreci.com/api/v1/rigetti/forest-openfermion/branches/master/shields_badge.svg)](https://semaphoreci.com/rigetti/forest-openfermion)

-[OpenFermion](http://openfermion.org>) is an open source package for compiling and analyzing quantum algorithms that simulate fermionic systems.
-This plugin library allows the circuit construction and simulation environment [Forest](http://www.rigetti.com/forest>) to interface with OpenFermion.
+[OpenFermion](http://openfermion.org) is an open-source package for compiling and analyzing quantum algorithms that simulate fermionic systems.
+This plugin library allows the circuit construction and simulation environment [Forest](http://www.rigetti.com/forest) to interface with OpenFermion.

 Getting Started